If you’re in the mood for a gooey, giant chocolate chip cookie that happens to be loaded with protein, you’ve come to the right place.

 This recipe is a bit higher in fat (which isn’t necessarily a bad thing), but other than that, I’d say it’s much more appealing across the board.
-2g of sugar vs 25g of sugar is great, and our cookie has nearly double the protein!
+2g of sugar vs 25g of sugar is great, and our giant chocolate chip cookie has nearly double the protein!
 Oh yeah, and it’s super soft as well.

 Through my many trials of these cookies, I played with the ratios to try to make these as “macro friendly” as possible.
 However, trying to go super lower calorie just didn’t work.
 This final recipe is the most appealing I could make the nutrition while having it still taste like a REAL cookie.

 Main Ingredients & Substitutions